Skip to main content

 What is the difference between an AI IDE and a code assistant plugin?

-An AI IDE (like Cursor) is a standalone editor built with AI at its core, offering deeper integration and better performance.
-A plugin (like Copilot in VS Code) adds AI features to a traditional editor but may have limited access to the editor's internal state and UI.
+An AI IDE (like Cursor or Windsurf) is a standalone editor built with AI at its core, offering deeper integration, agentic modes, and multi-file editing.
+A plugin (like Copilot in VS Code) adds AI features to a traditional editor but has more limited access to the editor's internal state.
+Extension agents like Cline sit in between; they bring agentic capabilities to VS Code but can't modify the editor UI itself.

 Are AI IDEs free to use?

-Can I use my existing VS Code extensions with Cursor?
+Can I use my existing VS Code extensions with these tools?

 Is my code safe when using AI agents?